Mist3ry/myprojects/words and characters/README.md

 ## Words and Characters

-# The following CharactersInPlay, WordFrequencies and WordsInFiles projects are provided here.
+# The following WordsInFiles, WordsInFiles and CharactersInPlay projects are provided here.

-The idea of filesWordsInFiles project is to find the words which occur in files.
+The idea of files WordsInFiles project is to find the words which occur in files.
 For example if all files contains specified word, or which words are at leat in 3 files.

 The WordFrequencies counts how many unique words in file and find the word which occurs most often.